ArthurFerreira2/arthurferreira2/README.md

 _“I hear and forget.
 I see and I remember.
         I do and I understand.”_
-– old Chinese saying, courtesy Prof. Philip Leong
+old Chinese saying, courtesy Prof. Philip Leong

-look at my GISTs : https://gist.github.com/ArthurFerreira2
+Look at my GISTs : https://gist.github.com/ArthurFerreira2

 <!--